 - Be under the influence of alcohol, illegal drugs, or substances at any time at the start of a shift or whilst on duty. - Smoke on duty.
-Please note that the smell from smoke on clothing may offend clients. - Accept gifts, loans, or gratuities from clients, relatives, or other interested parties. - Borrow money from a client or become involved in lending money to a client.
-You must not take any responsibility for looking after a client's valuables, selling, or otherwise disposing of goods belonging to the client, and must not become involved in betting syndicates (such as the lottery or football pools) with the client. - Give advice in relation to wills, investments, or financial matters generally. - Directly accept keys to a client's home. - Use the client's property, e.g. telephone, for his/her personal use.
+Please note that the smell from smoke on clothing may offend client/ patients. - Accept gifts, loans, or gratuities from client/patients, relatives, or other interested parties. - Borrow money from a client/patient or become involved in lending money to a client/ patient.
+You must not take any responsibility for looking after a client/patient's valuables, selling, or otherwise disposing of goods belonging to the client/patient, and must not become involved in betting syndicates (such as the lottery or football pools) with the client/patient. - · Give advice in relation to wills, investments, or financial matters generally. - Directly accept keys to a client/patient's home. - Use the client/patient's property, e.g. telephone, for their personal use.
 You should arrive for assignments at the requested time and carry out duties for the full time you have been allocated.
-If it is found that your attendance was not for the fully allotted time the company has the right to reduce your pay accordingly. - Be on your phone for personal use whilst on duty. - Take photos of patients.
+If it is found that your attendance was not for the fully allotted time the company has the right to reduce your pay accordingly. - Be on your phone for personal use whilst on duty. - Take photos of patients. - Take photos or videos whilst on duty for use on ANY form of social media - Take photos or videos of/on hospital grounds or in a client/patient's home